Atomic models of dense plasmas, applications and current challenges: Atomic models of pressure-ionized plasmas

 The first fully-quantum model of the ion cell in a plasma was Liberman's model named ``INFERNO'' \cite{Liberman79,Liberman82,INFERNO}.
 Contrary to Rozsnyai, Liberman proposes the physical picture of an ion cell surrounded by a finite-temperature jellium, as sketched in Fig.~\ref{fig_schema_INFERNO}.
 A jellium is an homogeneous electron gas, neutralized by a homogeneous ion background.

-In practice, the equations of the INFERNO model are the same as in the TF model, except that the electron density is fully calculated from quantum mechanics.
-Namely, one retains Eqs~\eqref{eq_TF_SCF},\eqref{eq_TF_boundary_0},\eqref{eq_TF_boundary_WS},\eqref{eq_TF_neutrality_WS}, whereas the electron density is given by:
+The equations of the INFERNO model are the same as in the TF model, with an electron density fully calculated from quantum mechanics.
+One thus keep Eqs~\eqref{eq_TF_SCF},\eqref{eq_TF_boundary_0},\eqref{eq_TF_boundary_WS},\eqref{eq_TF_neutrality_WS}, with an the electron density given by:

 where the sum runs over both the discrete and the continuum part of the spectrum.
 For the continuum, the sum is to be understood as an integral over the momentum.
+Contrary to Rozsnyai model and its variants, the INFERNO model accounts for the resonances in the continuum.

+Figure~\ref{fig_dos_INFERNO} shows the density of states obtained from the INFERNO model for silicon at 5 eV temperature and matter densities of 1.1 and 1.2 10$^{-2}$ g.cm$^{-3}$.
+At these conditions, one can observe resonances related to the delocalizations of the 5p and 4f subshells.
+In particular, between 1.1 and 1.2 10$^{-2}$ g.cm$^{-3}$, the 5p subshell gets pressure-ionized, yielding a sharp resonance in the continuous spectrum.
+In order to illustrate the lack of resonances in Rozsnyai-like models, we also display the density of states obtained when using Eq.~\eqref{eq_Rozsnyai_density} for the electron density, at similar plasma conditions.
+The discrete spectrum from the Rozsnyai-like model is not shown, to avoid obfuscation of the figure.

 Consistently, with the picture of an ion cell surrounded by a neutral jellium, the boundary condition applied to the wavefunctions $\varphi_\xi$ at the WS radius is just the matching onto the zero-potential solution (linear combination of Bessel functions, defining a phase shift).
 Like in the TF model, the medium surrounding of the ion cell does not interact with the content of the ion cell.
 Consequently, the model can be formulated using equations restricted to the WS cell, the jellium surrounding the WS sphere playing no direct role in the model.